 When paddling in windy conditions it is essential to keep the front of the canoe pointed as directly as possible into the oncoming wind.
 If the wind catches the canoe sideways it becomes very difficult to stay on course and you will likely get turned around.

 When a boat passes and sends waves towards the canoe, it is essential to turn the canoe to meet the waves head on at a 90 degree angle to avoid being capsized.
 Once the waves have passed, you can assume you original course.

 Watch the weather carefully.
 If a storm is coming, stay close to the shoreline to ensure that you can take cover.

 Waves that are created in very windy conditions will potentially flip the canoe.
 In open water when strong winds start to create waves, it is normally best to head to shore and wait for the wind to calm down.

 Canoe Trip Planning

 Always tell someone exactly where you plan to go and how long you plan to be away.
 Never change the plans in the middle of the canoe trip unless you can notify someone of the changes.
 In the event that you get into trouble, someone must always know where and when to search for you.

 Whether you are paddling solo or paddling the canoe with two people it is important to take the necessary precautions to ensure the canoe trip is a safe and enjoyable one.

-You might also like to read our story about The Lonely Canoe.
+You might also like to read our story about The Canoe’s History at The Cabin.